Class DoubleSubject

 Parameters:

-tolerance - an exclusive lower bound on the difference between the subject and object allowed by the check, which must be a non-negative finite value, i.e. not Double.NaN, Double.POSITIVE_INFINITY, or negative, including -0.0
+tolerance - an exclusive lower bound on the difference between the actual value and expected value allowed by the check, which must be a non-negative finite value, i.e. not Double.NaN, Double.POSITIVE_INFINITY, or negative, including -0.0

 • isEqualTo